hoeg/hoeg.github.io/_posts/2020-12-09-docker-hub-login-circleci.markdown

 date:   2020-12-09 12:38:00 +0200
 categories: Vault CircleCI CI Docker Credentials
 ---
-As of November 1st 2020 Docker started to roll out their rate limiting on unauthenticated pulls from docker hub.
+As of November 1st 2020 Docker started to roll out their [rate limiting on unauthenticated pulls from Docker Hub](https://www.docker.com/increase-rate-limits).
 For CircleCI users that means that it is highly advised that we always do authenticated pulls since CircleCI cloud solution uses a set pool of ip addresses for their runners.
+Although CircleCI have made arrangements with Docker to not be ratelimited now this might change in the future and therefore they advice that we authenticate our docker pulls (https://support.circleci.com/hc/en-us/articles/360050623311-Docker-Hub-rate-limiting-FAQ).

 Well, easy peasy!
 Just add our credentials to our executors and Bob’s your uncle.
 An example:
 {% highlight yaml %}